What is Equity Share Capital? Learn its Meaning, Types, Risks, Features & Formula

 = ₹2 per share

-From this analysis, Peter can see that Ali’s Ice Cream company has a higher EPS of ₹5 per share.
-However, Peter should conduct further research and analysis to make an informed decision about which company to invest in.
+From this EPS analysis, Ali’s Ice Cream Company is a clear winner as it has a higher EPS of ₹5 per share.
+However, Peter should conduct further research and analysis to decide which company to invest in.

-There are two different types of earnings per share: Basic and Diluted EPS.
-Basic is a calculation that uses the net income of a company divided by the total number of outstanding shares to determine the earnings per share.
-However, Diluted EPS is a calculation that takes into account all potentially dilutive securities that could be converted into diluted earnings per share.
+There are two different types of EPS: Basic and Diluted EPS.
+Basic is a calculation that uses a company’s net income divided by the total number of outstanding shares.
+While diluted share is a calculation that considers all potentially dilutive securities that could be converted into diluted earnings per share.

 (Note: Diluted EPS is usually lower than basic EPS because it considers the impact of potentially dilutive securities.)